Rai-shwith/Student-Ranker/README.md

 3. At the end, submit to get a sorted student list.

 ##### Usage:
-Open the link to the page: [GitHub Page URL]
+Open the link to the page: [https://rai-shwith.github.io/Student-Ranker/]

 ##### Contributing:
 Feedback is welcome!
 Please provide your feedback on [GitHub](https://github.com/Rai-shwith).